Orchestras and Choruses

 Bach Society Orchestra: Harvard's premier student-led chamber orchestra.
 Alumni include cellist Yo-Yo Ma, composers John Adams and John Harbison, conductors Alan Gilbert, Isaiah Jackson, Christopher Wilkins, Hugh Wolff, and Samuel Wong, and members of top American symphony orchestras.

-Harvard Glee Club (TTBB Choir): The nation's oldest collegiate chorus, showcasing music written in the male chorus tradition, the Harvard Glee Club performs throughout the year, collaborating with arts groups on campus and across the world, through national and international tours.
+Harvard Glee Club (tenor and bass Chorus (TTBB) chorus): The nation's oldest collegiate chorus, showcasing music written in the male chorus tradition, the Harvard Glee Club performs throughout the year, collaborating with arts groups on campus and across the world, through national and international tours.
 HGC also features its own student-conducted a cappella group, Glee Club Lite.
 Through excellence in performance, student-management, education, community, tradition and philanthropy, the Glee Club offers a unique musical experience for all members.